L’organisation de cette initiative se déroule uniquement en anglais.

 When is the deadline for applications?
 Applications are due before May 1st, 2019, 11:59 p.m. (your local time).

 How do I submit my application?
-Complete the online form, and follow the form’s instructions for uploading all required documents, including the support letters from your mentor and home institution.
+Complete the online form [now closed], and follow the form’s instructions for uploading all required documents, including the support letters from your mentor and home institution.

 Are periods of career disruption counted when calculating eligibility?
 Yes.
 For example, if your degree was conferred in January 2014 and you took a period of 6 months maternity leave in 2014, that would be calculated as 5 years since conferral of your degree as of May 2019.